aws-samples/serverless-patterns/lambda-elastic-ip-no-nat-gateway-cdk/README.md

 1. Open the AWS Lambda Console
 2. Navigate to `vin-api-lambda`
 3. Test the lambda with any payload
-4. A random vin should be returned and logged.
+4. The lambda shouldn't time out and a random vin should be returned and logged.

 ## Cleanup